Aloo Raita Recipe (Potato Raita)

 How To Boil Potatoes

 Place the potatoes in the pressure cooker.
 Add water to cover the potatoes.
 Close the lid and cook for 1 whistle on high heat.
 Reduce the heat to low and cook for 10 minutes.
 Quick-release the pressure.
-Drain the water, peel the potatoes, and use.
+Drain the water, peel the potatoes, cut them into cubes, and use.

 Place the potatoes in the pot.
 Add water to cover the potatoes.
 Close the lid and set the valve to the sealing position.
-Pressure cook for 5 minutes on high pressure.
+Pressure cook for 10 minutes on high pressure.
 Quick-release the pressure.
 Drain the water and let the potatoes cool to room temperature.
-Peel and use.
+Peel, cube, and use.

 Place the potatoes in a pot.
 Cover the potatoes with water.
 Bring the water to a boil over high heat.
-Reduce the heat to medium and simmer for 10 minutes.
-Drain the water, peel the potatoes, and use.
+Reduce the heat to medium, cover the pot with a lid, and simmer for 15-20 minutes.
+Drain the water, peel the potatoes, cut them into cubes, and use.

 Variations